getcarina/getcarina.com/_posts/2015-11-19-carina-windows-developers.md

 ### ASP.NET in a container

-Microsoft will soon be delivery the final version of the ASP.NET Docker container, allowing you to run your ASP.NET web sites inside a Docker container, running on top of the Linux kernel.
+Microsoft will soon be delivering the final version of the ASP.NET Docker container, allowing you to run your ASP.NET web sites inside a Docker container, running on top of the Linux kernel.
 It's a brave new world.
 If you're anxious to get started (remember, it's a beta and may change), consider the ramifications of the following:

 ```
 docker run -d -t microsoft/aspnet